This funding is open for the following applications:

 The aim is to develop strong and enduring partnerships between the University and developing-country researchers to enhance the research and innovation capacity of both and to deliver substantial impact on improved social welfare, economic development, and environmental sustainability.

 The funding will support projects spanning 1-3 years.
 Projects must have incremental milestones with associated budgets, which must include yearly milestones for projects over 12 months, as funding will be distributed on a yearly basis.
 This funding will be open to new and existing applicants to SFC GCRF funding from all disciplines.
-Interdisciplinary applications and proposals led by post-doctoral researchers seeking to establish St-Andrews and Scotland-wide collaborations will be particularly welcome.
+Interdisciplinary applications and proposals led by post-doctoral researchers seeking to establish St-Andrews and Scotland-wide collaborations are particularly welcome.

 Projects should be in the region of £5-60k for 2018-19, but we anticipate that the majority of awards will be at the lower end of the range.